SophiaMarielcastro/SophiaMarielCastro/README.md

 ## 📊 Urban Grocers - API Testing Project

 ### Overview
-This project focuses on API testing and backend validation using Postman.
+Performed API testing based on the backend requirements documentation.
+The project focused on validating two main features: working with kits and working with delivery services.

 ### Objectives
 - Validate API endpoints